junxit/us-congress-bills-110/metadata.md

 - 2007-02-16 — On agreeing to the resolution Agreed to without objection. (text: CR H1847-1848)
 - 2007-02-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H1847-1848)
 - 2007-02-16 — Received in the Senate.
+- 2007-02-17 — Measure laid before Senate by unanimous consent. (consideration: CR S2199-2200)
+- 2007-02-17 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Yea-Nay Vote.
+47 - 33.
+Record Vote Number: 52.
+- 2007-02-17 — Resolution agreed to in Senate without amendment by Yea-Nay Vote.
+47 - 33.
+Record Vote Number: 52.
+- 2007-02-20 — Message on Senate action sent to the House.